Rs.108for 1 strip(s) (10 tablet er each)

 lactation

-Amfeta 150 Tablet ER may be taken with or without food, but it is better to take it at a fixed time.
+Amfeta 150 Tablet ER may be taken with or without food.

 None